seonokkim/rag-pgvector/README.md

 ## Streamlit Application

-This project includes a user-friendly web interface built with Streamlit for the FAQ Search System.
+This project includes a user-friendly web interface built with Streamlit for the Stock Trading FAQ Assistant.
 You can interact with the search functionality through this application.

 ![Streamlit App GUI](images/streamlit_app_gui.png)

 ## Acknowledgments

-This project is based on the code from [daveebbelaar/pgvectorscale-rag-solution](https://github.com/daveebbelaar/pgvectorscale-rag-solution/tree/setup).
+This project is based on the code from [daveebbelaar/pgvectorscale-rag-solution](https://github.com/daveebbelaar/pgvectorscale-rag-solution).